Go ahead and devour delicious Carrot Cake Energy Balls! This no-bake, healthy snack is naturally sweetened with Medjool dates.

-We had leftover ingredients from our Healthy Carrot Cake Muffins and next thing you know we were making no-bake Carrot Cake Balls!
+We had leftover ingredients from our Pineapple Carrot Muffins; the next thing you know, we were snacking on raw carrot cake energy bites too!
 Just like our Chocolate Date Balls and Date Balls with Rice Krispies, there's no added sugar, and they're easy to make.

 - Vanilla extract

-Tips and Variations for Healthy Carrot Cake Balls
+Tips and Variations

-You'll experience pure bliss eating these Carrot Cake Balls!
+You'll experience pure bliss eating these Carrot Cake Energy Balls!
 Here are a few more things to consider:

 - The balls are easier to roll if the batter is chilled in the refrigerator.